charliecalvert/charliecalvert.github.io/guides.md

 ## Overview

 If you are looking for a specific file, you can use the first link below.
-The second two links really need to be deleted, I just don't have the heart to do it yet.

 - [All files on the site all at once](everything.html)

+## Guides

+If you are looking for a guide, you can use the links below.

+If you want to see a blog post, [the Blog Posts page](posts-only.html).

+Here are the guides on the site:

 <section><ul>
 {% for collection in site.collections %}